-YouTube can be one of the trickiest platforms because a video always has the chance of being a hit or miss.
-We want to treat our audience to bite-sized videos that either entertains or helps them in some way.
+Growing your YouTube Channel can be one of the trickiest platforms because a video always has the chance of being a hit or miss.
+We want to treat our audience to bite-sized videos that either entertain or help them in some way.
 The thing is, that doing this on a consistent basis is one of YouTube’s major keys!

 They (YouTube) love consistency!
 It’s like the more you share, the more they are privy to sharing your content.
 But that’s one of the hardest things to keep up with doing as a YouTuber.
 Let’s be honest here for a second, it’s a bit tough to upload videos that took hours to film every week and they get little to no views.
 (Trust me I know what this feels like).

 My goal has been to create videos that get a certain amount of views each month (those monthly views really do add up)!
 So one thing I always do before I even do a YouTube video is to ensure that it is something that my audience (or even my potential audience) wants to see.

 How do I do this?!?
 I pre-plan!
 I do research and I make sure that whatever ideas I have in my mind for videos aren’t developed until I’m sure that they make just a smidgen of sense to other people.
 After all, those people are the ones that I’m creating for right?

 Preparing content for your Youtube Channel makes the process smoother.